michelled/weavly.org/src/activities/fixing-a-sequence.md

 type: Unplugged
 experience: No Coding Experience
 subject: Games
+relatedActivities:
+  - Beginning, middle, and end
+  - Sequencing in daily activities
-description: 'This activity helps learners to identify and change patterns. '
+description: "This activity helps learners to identify and change patterns. "
 whatYouNeed: |-
   ### Tools